subzeroid/instagrapi/docs/usage-guide/pydroid.md

 Then call the upload method with `thumbnail=Path("thumb.jpg")`.

-If you need automatic thumbnail generation or StoryBuilder inside Pydroid, install the optional video extra, install an ffmpeg binary that the Pydroid app can execute, and set `IMAGEIO_FFMPEG_EXE` before running the upload:
+If you need automatic thumbnail generation or StoryBuilder inside Pydroid, install the optional video dependencies and MoviePy, install an ffmpeg binary that the Pydroid app can execute, and set `IMAGEIO_FFMPEG_EXE` before running the upload:

 ```python
 import os